nubbthedestroyer/specialsnowflake/README.md

 >   * Dockerfile and standard docker environment installs this by default.
 > * There is a docker file and related scripts included in this repo that you can use to test a flake.
 Run this command to start a test.
 >   * ```./test-a-flake.sh <your-flake-name>```
->     * This will pull in credentials from infra/scipts/credentials (requires awscli and appropriate permissions), build the docker, and run any flake(s) that match(es) the string you pass to the shell script.
+>     * This will pull in credentials from infra/scipts/credentials, build the docker, and run any flake(s) that match(es) the string you pass to the shell script.

 #### Operation
 > The script loops through each file in the flakes directory, sourcing the variables within.
 Then runs the flakeCommand string and puts the output of the command into Cloudwatch using the configuration you specify in the flake file.
 It will also log errors into individual log files for each flake based on the flakeName which can then be ingested by any log retention system like logstash.

 #### Tips
 > * Ensure that the command run in the flakeCommand variable returns naked data and does not include quotes or warnings.
 Should only be a single integer or float.
 >   * That being said, you can use the shell file that the flakeCommand points to for advanced calculations and ratios between multiple query return values, including external scripts like php.
 > * You cannot make notes in the json files, but you can add fields (like '_comment1', '_comment2', etc) and use those to store comments or important info.